 Cool air enters bottom front, getting warmer as it passes over the hard drive and graphics card or on-board graphics) then exits via the PSU and rear mounted exhaust fan.

+Bottom - mounted intakes will require the case to be raised from the floor.
+Be aware they are the most prone to sucking in dirt.
+A bottom mounted PSU that sucks air in from the bottom of the case will need a filter so it can be kept clear of dust.
+A dirty filter will also reduce the airflow - often considerably!.
 Here the PSU is mounted at the bottom.
 Taking air from above will reduce the air flow to the graphics card; air from below may not be clean.
 A rear intake fan will suck in warm air - better add another front fan or side fan.
 A side intake fan is useful on high-end systems as it provides fresh cool air directly to the graphics card and cpu.

 Warm air at intake - adding heat sinks

 You should plan your cooling so that the exhaust air is kept separate from the intake air.
 Intake fans at the rear are often a bad idea as they will suck in warm exhaust air from the psu.